-- Establish the approximate engine speed desired during operation or PTO ratio (if known).
+Establish the approximate engine speed desired during operation or PTO ratio (if known).
 PTO speed is stated as a percentage of engine speed.
-An example being, required pump speed of 1000 RPM and having an engine operating speed of 1500 RPM.
+An example being the required pump speed of 1000 RPM and having an engine operating speed of 1500 RPM.
 The percentage of PTO to engine speed would be calculated to approximately two-thirds, or approximately 67 percent (e.g. 1000/1500 = 66.67, or 67%).

-Determine the type and size of the PTO output required (i.e. driveshaft – size of output required, direct mount pump – mounting flange and shaft type/size).
+Determine the type and size of the PTO output required (i.e. driveshaft – the size of output required, direct mount pump – mounting flange and shaft type/size).